CrunchyData/pgSimload/doc/01_overview.md

 If you want to build your own binary you can build it too, as described in the next paragraph.

-Note that Mac and Windows versions aren't fully tested at the moment.

 Feedback is welcome in any cases!